Particular/docs.particular.net/servicepulse/redirect.md

 Any existing redirects can be deleted using the `End Redirect` link.

 To change the target of a redirect, click the `Modify Redirect` link.
-Only the target queue can be modified, the source queue remains read-only.
+Only the target queue can be modified.
+The source queue remains read-only.

 ### Immediately retry any matching failed messages